January 16, 2020 Release

-RESEARCH PRIORITIES - Land Economics Foundation Grants Available for 2020
+2020 RESEARCH GRANT ANNOUNCEMENT - Land Economics Foundation (LEF)

 The Land Economics Foundation (LEF) of Lambda Alpha International (LAI) is seeking proposals that advance the field of land economics from qualified individuals, schools, non-profit organizations, and LAI chapters.
 LEF is a not-for-profit charitable foundation created in 1965 to administer a grant-making investment fund on behalf of the members of LAI, the global, multidisciplinary honorary society that builds networks, advances knowledge and promotes best practices in the field of land economics.

 The LEF Board of Trustees meets twice per year at the spring and fall LAI Land Economic Weekends (LEW) to consider and, if deemed appropriate, approve grant applications.
-The LEF typically approves several grant applications each year. se grants can be utilized for planning projects, academic research, books, conferences, historical archiving, educational initiatives, market and corridor strategies, and innovative initiatives applying the principles of land economics.
-Grantees are expected to provide “case study” results and are encouraged to seek publication in recognized journals upon completion – with appropriate credit cited for LEF funding and support.
-Grantees are also invited to present their projects and findings to the LAI and LEF Boards upon completion.
+The LEF typically approves several grant applications each year.
+These grants can be utilized for planning projects, academic research, books, conferences, historical archiving, educational initiatives, redevelopment strategies, and public initiatives applying the principles of land economics.
+Grantees are expected to provide final reports or “case study” results and are encouraged to seek publication in peer journals with credit cited for LEF funding and support.

-Grant amounts range from $5,000 to $20,000, with preference given to projects with multiple funding and staffing sources that can leverage the LEF grant.
-Preference is also given for research efforts and projects which include collaboration with a local LAI Chapter – see the list of Chapters on the LAI website: https://www.lai.org/chapters
+Grant amounts typically range from $5,000 to $20,000, with preference given to projects with multiple funding sources and collaborations that can leverage the LEF grant.
+Preference is also given for research and projects which include the participation of a local LAI Chapter – see the list of Chapters on the LAI website: https://www.lai.org/chapters

-For guidance regarding projects and research as well and the approved grant amounts please see listing of Funded Research for 2006-2019 projects on the LAI website: https://www.lai.org/lef-funded-research
+For guidance regarding projects and research, grant amounts, and grantees please see Funded Research for 2006-2019 projects on the LAI website: https://www.lai.org/lef-funded-research

-The LEF Board is currently focused on these key priority subject areas to guide its grant review although innovative projects in land economics in related areas will also be eligible for funding and will be fully considered.
+The LEF Board is currently focused on these key priority subject areas to guide its grant review process, although innovative research and projects in land economics on other topics and subject areas will also be eligible for funding and will be fully considered.